zeroecco/boundless/examples/counter/README.md

 # Counter Example

 > This example should be run against a deployment of the Boundless market.
-> See the [local devnet doc](../../docs/src/broker/local_devnet.md) for info on running one locally.
+> See the [local devnet doc][page-local-development] for info on running one locally.
 > Environment variables for connecting to and interacting with the network are defined in a [.env file](../../.env).

 ## Build